Aleksey Sukletin: Murders

 The sixth and youngest victim of Sukletin was 11-year-old (or 12) Valentina Elikova.
 Having met the girl in Kazan, the killer introduced himself as a distant uncle and took her to his home.
 There he hit Elikova's head against the wall, raped, killed and then ate her.
 Shakirova tried to save the child, but Sukletin severely beat her.
-After the murder, he ordered Shakirova to kidnap a baby for him, but she denied to do that.
-She eventually left Sukletin and returned to her parents, but did not tell anybody about the crimes.
+After the murder, he ordered Shakirova to kidnap a baby for him, but she refused.
+She eventually left Sukletin and returned to her parents but did not tell anybody about the crimes.
 After Shakirova fled, Sukletin raped the juvenile daughter of his friend Boris.
 He achieved this by telling her about a non-existent nephew living in Italy, for whom he promised to find a girl to marry.

 Soon after, 23-year-old excessive drinker Lydiya Fyodorova became Sukletin's new cohabitant.
 She was accompanied by her relative Anatoly Nikitin.
 The three of them had parties and drank alcohol.
-However, the new concubine refused to help Sukletin kill and eat women, threatening to expose him to police.
-On March 12, 1985, Sukletin and Nikitin raped and beat Fyodorova, who became the seventh and last victim.
+However, the new concubine refused to help Sukletin kill and eat women, threatening to expose him to the police.
+On 12 March 1985, Sukletin and Nikitin raped and beat Fyodorova, who became the seventh and last victim.
 Sukletin burned her clothes and, after mocking the corpse, dismembered it, and ate the soft tissues.
-On March 18, Shakirova returned to Sukletin.
+On 18 March, Shakirova returned to Sukletin.
 In order to conceal the murder, she cleaned her roommate's room and washed the bloodied clothes.

-According to neighbors, Aleksey Sukletin did not arouse any suspicion in them.
+According to neighbours, Aleksey Sukletin did not arouse any suspicion in them.
 They knew him as a good man and drinking companion, who could fix the roof, dig potatoes, recite poems, and was a hospitable host.
 He liked women and enjoyed their company.
 He liked to call passing children "meatballs", but no one could have imagined that the guard committed murders and engaged in cannibalism.
 The Vasilyevo police eventually visited Sukletin, but failed to gather any evidence.
 In mid-80s Soviet society, it was not customary to talk about serial killers, which were considered a characteristic feature of capitalist countries, as a result of which law enforcement agencies kept the disappearances of women and girls in Vasilyevo a secret.